gimli-org/gimli/doc/design.rst

 In geophysics, various physical processes and fields are used to gain information about the subsurface parameters.
 The fields and processes can be very well studied and understood by simulation assuming a parameter distribution.
-This so-called forward task can be done by using analytical formulae and numerical integration, or numerical schemes deploying finite difference or finite element techniques.
+This so-called forward task can be done by using analytical formula and numerical integration, or numerical schemes deploying finite difference or finite element techniques.
 In the recent years, very different studies have been presented that open up new methods to be used.

 However, in almost all approaches the task is finally to derive subsurface parameters, i.e. the inverse problem has to be solved.